LCWM and Kent ISD Collaborate on Long-Term Protection of Howard Christensen Nature Center Property

 Why was the land transferred from Kent ISD to the Land Conservancy of West Michigan?

-This land is planned to be sold to the Land Conservancy of West Michigan to ensure its continued success and preservation for years to come.
+This land is slated for sale to the Land Conservancy of West Michigan to ensure its continued success and preservation for years to come.
 Over time, the use of Howard Christensen Nature Center has evolved, becoming more of a community resource than a school resource.
 We recognize how valued this space is, and our aim is to ensure that Michigan families can continue to explore, play, and learn here.

 What are your future plans for the buildings on site?